The United States Congress is considering giving $500 million to farmers affected by toxic PFAS, the Guardian reported.

 PFAS, sometimes called "forever chemicals" because they never fully break down or go away, have become incredibly pervasive — because of inadequate regulations, they are in our food, our water, and, basically, everywhere.

-These chemicals have been linked to a wide range of health concerns, including "cancer, hormone disruption, liver and thyroid problems, interference with vaccine effectiveness, reproductive harm, and abnormal fetal development," according to the National Resources Defense Council.
+These chemicals have been linked to a wide range of health concerns, including "cancer, hormone disruption, liver and thyroid problems, interference with vaccine effectiveness, reproductive harm, and abnormal fetal development," according to the Natural Resources Defense Council.

 They are also in our nation's farms via what the Guardian described as "PFAS-contaminated sewage sludge used as a cheap fertilizer alternative [that has] poisoned crops and livestock."